NUNP 401. Development and Health Promotion in Children and Adolescents. 3 Units.

 NUNP 434.
 Advanced Management in Adult and Older Adult Primary Care.
 5 Units.

-This course focuses on the health care concepts specific to the management of complex multidimensional health problems experienced by adults and older adults within the context of their family and community environments.
-Pathophysiology, assessment, and diagnostic strategies specific to complex health problems are emphasized.
-The selection of evaluation strategies used to enhance the outcomes will be stressed.
+This course will focus on health care concepts specific to the management of complex multidimensional health problems experienced by adults and older adults within the context of their family and community environments.
+Pathophysiology, assessment, and diagnostic strategies specific to complex health problems will be emphasized.
+Principles of pathophysiology and pharmacology will be incorporated in the development, implementation, and evaluation of plans of care to enhance patient outcomes.

 Prereq: NUNP 449.